kellyjadams/restaurant-picker/README.md

 - Webscrape restaurant data from Google

 ## Problems
-Below are problems/critiques people have already pointed out to me.
-I will address these in V2 of the program.
+These were addressed in [Version 2](https://github.com/kellyjadams/restaurant-picker/blob/main/version2.py) of the program.
+This addressed the following problems/critiques people pointed out to me.
 - Line 99 use print rather than return
 - Use double quotes throughout the entire program
 - add `if __name__ == '__main__'do:` in the class
 - Resturants are constants so it should be using capitals
 - Class object names should be in Pascal case.

+Version 1 was the original version of my program.